dmitrymitenkoff/github-user-search-app/README.md

 }
 ```

 iv.
-After that, I created a function that either applies the user's theme preference stored in localStorage or if it's just passed in from the CSS color mode setting:
+After that, I created a function that either applies the user's theme preference stored in localStorage or the value from the CSS color mode setting:

 ```js
 function applySetting(passedSetting) {